401(k) loans: What they are and how they work

 The bottom line

-A 401(k) loan allows you to temporarily access money that’s already yours to cover any number of financial obligations.
+A 401(k) loan allows you to temporarily access your retirement money to cover any number of financial obligations.
 401(k) loans have some key advantages and disadvantages.

 If you’re facing financial hardship and are considering a 401(k) loan, make sure you look at your other options first.
 You may find something else that works better for your situation.
 And if it turns out a 401(k) loan is your best option, make sure you thoroughly understand what you’re getting yourself into and that you have a plan to repay your loan as quickly as possible.